arXiv/arxiv-auth/README.md

    etc.
 3. [``authorizer/``](authorizer/) contains the authorizer service, which handles authorization requests from NGINX in a cloud deployment scenario.
+   This is currently not ready for use nor evaluation.

 TLS is considered an infrastructure concern, and is therefore out of scope (albeit critical) for this project.

+## Dependencies

+We use pipenv to manage dependencies.
+To install the dependencies for this project, run ``pipenv install`` in the root of this repository.

+Note that the ``Pipfile`` does not contain a reference to the ``arxiv.users`` package, which is located in ``users/``.
+To test against the code in your current branch, install the package directly with ``pipenv install ./users``.
+Otherwise, you can install the latest release with ``pipenv install arxiv-users``.

 ## Documentation